shamy1st/java-collections/README.md

 ### Hashtable
 * maps keys to values.
-* Hashtable is an array of a list.
-* each list is known as a bucket.
+* Hashtable is an array of a list, each list is known as a bucket.
 * the position of the bucket is identified by calling the hashcode() method.
-* a Hashtable contains values based on the key.
-* Hashtable class doesn't allow null key or value.

             public class Hashtable<K,V> extends Dictionary<K,V>
                 implements Map<K,V>, Cloneable, java.io.Serializable